AAV Bird Care Brochures

 This brochure discusses the various reasons birds lose their feathers.
 Feather loss can be natural (molt), behavioral, or pathologic.
 How to tell and what to do is explained.

-INJURY PREVENTION & EMERGENCY CARE
+SOLD OUT - INJURY PREVENTION & EMERGENCY CARE

 Birds are confronted with numerous hazards when confined inside a home with other pets, people, toxins, etc. Learn to anticipate problems and how to keep your bird alive until you get it to a veterinarian, should a mishap occur.